-Hopefully, this is the last wave of snow this winter for us New Englanders.
-In the meantime, many of us need to shovel snow.
-And the way you use your body shows up whether you are on or off your yoga mat, whether you shovel snow or dirt!
+Hopefully, this is the last snow this winter for us New Englanders.
+This being said, many of us need to shovel snow and sometimes slush these days.
+The way you handle your body shows up whether you are practicing yoga, whether you play an instrument, you rake leaves or shovel snow!

-So if you tend to push yourself in your daily life,
+And if you experience excess tension in your daily life,

-Eventually, it manifests with NECK, SHOULDER, BACK OR JOINTS TROUBLE.
+which would easily manifest NECK, SHOULDER, BACK OR JOINTS TROUBLES.

-MUSCLING YOURSELF THROUGH SHOVELING IS THE BEST WAY TO GET HURT!
+MUSCLING THROUGH SHOVELING IS THE BEST WAY TO GET HURT!

 So good luck with your shoveling and your way to moving in general!